 Who are Write on It?

 Sara and Gillian love spending time researching unusual stationery items (stickers, clips, magnetic pencils, 4-way elastic bands) as well as some truly beautiful notepads.
 They test their products thoroughly to find the perfect elements for their own brand products.
 You can be sure the paper in their pads won’t allow ink bleed through from biro, gel pen, felt pen, pencil, or highlighter pen.
 Not only are all their papers 100% recycled, sourced sustainably, chlorine free bleach and EU Eco label, all their line ruled and dot grid papers are printed with vegetable based ink too.

 Anyway, after feeling daunted rather than inspired by all the beautiful BuJo pictures on Pinterest, none of which seemed to suit an artistically challenged beginner, I decided to just get a pen and ruler and start one evening before I lost my nerve.
-So here are the first few pages from my new BuJo.
+As my blog turns one year old this month – whoop, whoop – here are the first few pages from my new BuJo.

 As you can see, it’s pretty basic, I’m not at all artistic, a trait that fortunately Flora has not inherited from me.
 But I think it’s going to help me with my blogging.
 The left page has my month laid out with key dates like Pancake Day <grin> and birthdays.
 Also the Bloggers Comment Swaps that I will try and join.
 Weekends I want to try to keep clear for family time.
 I’ve also decided to track my stats from the 1st of the month and again at the end of the month, along with my DA (hopefully it will keep rising), my views, and my most and least popular posts for the month.